MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 ### Egress traffic

-In the baseline architecture, internet egress control is available only through the network configuration on Azure AI Foundry workspaces and App Service, combined with using NSGs on the various subnets.
+In the baseline architecture, internet egress control is available only through the network configuration on the Azure AI Foundry hub and App Service, combined with using NSGs on the various subnets.

 *Change from the baseline:* The egress controls are further augmented.
 All traffic that leaves the spoke virtual network is rerouted through the peered hub network via an egress firewall.
 Traffic that originates inside the managed virtual network for Azure AI Foundry computes isn't subject to this egress route.